 - We think deductively with words, but we also think inductively with patterns.
 These two processes usually go on simultaneously, although one method often becomes the preferred method of thought at the conscious level.
 Our current educational and cultural preference and reliance on verbal (logical) discussion and training biases us to rely on deduction.

 - Individuality.
 Idiosyncratic genetic and biological factors.
 Unique individualistic experiences.

 - The Almost Gate and its looseness allow for creativity, but also produce errors.

 - Philosophical oppositions, like subjectivity-objectivity and universals-experiential, are productively understood with the Almost Gate filtering our experience.

-Click on the large Mental Construction at the top of this page to return to the front page of the web site.
+Click on the large Mental Construction at the top of this page to see the latest posts.